Fact-checked against ATO — Multiple jobs or multiple payments on 2026-04-25.

 The single thing to do if you’ve just started a second job

-The single most useful thing any worker who has just started a second job can do is check their TFN declarations on both jobs.
-The threshold should be claimed on the highest-paying one and not on any other.
-If the wrong job has it, file a new TFN declaration with each employer to correct it — the change is free, takes about ten minutes, and prevents months of accumulating under-withholding.
+If you’ve just started a second job, the one move worth making today is to check the TFN declarations on both.
+The threshold belongs on the higher-paying job and on no other.
+If it’s landed on the wrong one, file a new TFN declaration with each employer to set it right – it costs nothing, takes roughly ten minutes, and stops months of under-withholding from snowballing.

-For workers who are already several months in with the threshold incorrectly claimed twice, the most practical step is to use the ATO’s tax estimator to project the year-end shortfall, then set aside that amount or use a Withholding Declaration to recover some of the gap before lodgment.
-The bill will still come — but it won’t be a surprise.
+Already a few months in with the threshold claimed twice?
+Use the ATO’s tax estimator to project the shortfall, then either set that money aside or lodge a Withholding Declaration to claw back some of the gap before you lodge.
+The bill is still coming – but at least it won’t blindside you.